Practical

 • Two letters of reference from persons in a position to judge the applicant’s professional and/or academic abilities: for the degree programmes, at least one of these references should be provided by the most recent academic institute attended by the applicant.

 • A motivation statement – Your motivation statement should indicate why you choose IMARC, the specialization track and how this relates to your background and/or what your objectives are for the future.
+We urge you not to use AI, this will be detected during the interviews we plan randomly with our applicants.
+The detecting of AI will influence your ranking.

 • A recent and updated Resume/CV.